 - Financial summary

-- Qualitative summary— how were people, process
+- Qualitative summary— how were people, process and technology impacted?

 - Suggestions for improving the use of the technology